Henriquemcc/Forum_-_Formacao_Kotlin_e_Spring_Boot_-_Alura/README.EN.md

 - [Java JDK 21](https://www.oracle.com/java/technologies/downloads/#java21)

-## How to execute
+## How to Execute

 To execute this program, in the project folder open a terminal (or Command Prompt) and type the following command:

-In Linux and Mac terminal:
+In Linux and Mac terminal, or on Windows PowerShell:

 ```
 ./mvnw spring-boot:run
 ```

-In Windows Command Prompt, Terminal or PowerShell:
+In Windows Command Prompt:

 ```
 mvnw spring-boot:run
 ```

-## How to test
+## How to Test

 To test the operation of this program, install [Postman](https://www.postman.com/) and import the [Postman Collection](postman_collection.json), and perform the desired requests.